 Allowance for Doubtful Accounts.
 We do not charge interest to our customers, and we carry our customer receivables at their face amounts, less an allowance for doubtful accounts.
 Included in accounts receivable are balances billed to customers pursuant to retainage provisions in certain contracts that are due upon completion of the contracts and acceptance by the customer.
 Based on our experience in recent years, the majority of these balances at each balance sheet date are collected within twelve months.
-We grant credit, on a non-collateralized basis, with the exception of lien rights against the property in certain cases, to our customers, and we are subject to potential credit risk related to changes in business and overall economic activity.
+We grant trade credit, on a non-collateralized basis, with the exception of lien rights against the property in certain cases, to our customers, and we are subject to potential credit risk related to changes in business and overall economic activity.
 On a periodic basis, we analyze specific accounts receivable balances, historical bad debts, customer credit-worthiness, current economic trends and changes in customer payment terms when evaluating the adequacy of the allowance for doubtful accounts.
 In the event that a customer balance is deemed to be uncollectible the account balance is written-off against the allowance for doubtful accounts.

 Impairment of Goodwill, Intangibles and Long-Lived Assets.
 ASC 350 provides that goodwill and other intangible assets that have indefinite useful lives not be amortized but, instead, must be tested at least annually for impairment, and intangible assets that have finite useful lives should continue to be amortized over their useful lives.
-ASC 350 also provides specific guidance for testing goodwill and other nonamortized intangible assets for impairment.
+ASC 350 also provides specific guidance for testing goodwill and other non-amortized intangible assets for impairment.
 Goodwill of a reporting unit is tested for impairment between annual tests if an event occurs or circumstances change that would, more likely than not, reduce the fair value of a reporting unit below its carrying amount.
 Examples of such events or circumstances may include a significant change in business climate or a loss of key customers or personnel.
 Absent any such impairment indicator, we perform our impairment tests annually at the beginning of the fourth quarter.
+Our annual impairment test performed in 2010 determined that the fair values of our reporting units significantly exceeded the carrying values of those units and that there were no impairments to intangible assets that have indefinite useful lives.

 ASC 350 requires that management make certain estimates and assumption in order to allocate goodwill to reporting units and to determine the fair value of reporting unit net assets and liabilities, including, among other things, an assessment of market conditions, projected cash flows, cost of capital and growth rates, which could significantly impact the reported value of goodwill and other intangible assets.
 Estimating future cash flows requires significant judgment, and our projections may vary from cash flows eventually realized.
 We believe our assumptions used in discounting future cash flows are appropriate.
-However, if our current estimates of projected cash flow for our T&D and C&I operating segments had been approximately 41% and 27% lower, respectively, the fair value of the reporting unit would have been lower than the carrying value thus requiring us to perform an impairment test to determine the "implied value" of goodwill.
+However, if our current estimates of projected cash flow for our T&D and C&I operating segments had been approximately 51% and 42% lower, respectively, the fair value of the reporting unit would have been lower than the carrying value thus requiring us to perform an impairment test to determine the "implied value" of goodwill.
 The excess of the carrying value of goodwill over the "implied value" of goodwill would need to be written down for impairment.